ISA's - Inherited extra ISA allowance (Additional Permitted Subscription, APS) - UK

 You can view the future deposit of funds upon death in the Year View>Investments

 This method will create a spike in your cashflow.
-If you want to prevent the spike showing in your cashflow you would choose the method below;
+If you want to prevent the spike showing in your cashflow you would not complete the Spousal Inherited Allowance Contribution information, but would use the method below instead;

-Transfer from Survivors Cash Sweep into the Survivors ISA at Mortality Event
+Transfer from survivor's default surplus account into the survivors ISA at Mortality Event

-Upon death the survivor will receive the inherited ISA benefits into the cash sweep account, you could set up a sweep from the default cash account to the surviving spouse's ISA at the mortality event.
+Upon death the survivor will receive the inherited ISA benefits into the default surplus account.
+Set up a Transfer from the default surplus account to the surviving spouse's ISA at the mortality event.

-This will not create a big spike in your plan but will show the monies Year View>Investments, going into the plan at the mortality event.
+This will not create a big spike in your plan as transfers between accounts are hidden from the charts.
+The transfer into the survivor's ISA will show in Year View > Investments at the mortality event.

 Once this has been done you will see the Dashboard chart change.
-You can check the software by clicking on Year View>Investments and scrolling to the year in question.
+You can check the transfer is working as expected by clicking on Year View > Investments and scrolling to the year in question.

-You can see that there is no spike in the cashflow however, please bear in mind that the actual ISA deposit could be less if the funds are needed to to pay other expenses.
+You can see that there is no spike in the cashflow however, please bear in mind that the actual ISA deposit could be less than the value of the deceased client's ISA if the funds are needed to to pay other expenses.

-NOTE: If the annual contributions for the surviving spouse's ISA are set to Maximum Allowed, this will not work.
-Change the contribution to Amount or Amount with inflation.
+NOTE: If the annual contributions for the surviving spouse's ISA are set to Maximum Allowed, there may be an additional contribution for the normal ISA allowance on top of the spousal allowance in the year of mortality.
+Change the ISA contribution to Amount or Amount with Inflation and specify the amount to be contributed annually if you don't want this to happen.